mph-/lcapy/doc/expressions.rst

 Miscellaneous
 -------------

-- `as_sum()` rewrite expression as a sum of terms where the denominator of each term has a common polynomial expression (see :ref:`expressionsresponses`).
+- `as_sum()` rewrites expression as a sum of terms where the denominator of each term has a common polynomial expression (see :ref:`expressionsresponses`).

 - `convolve(x)` convolves expressions (see :ref:`convolution`).